minio/docs/source/includes/common-replication.rst

 Use :mc-cmd:`mc version info` to validate the versioning status of both the source and remote buckets.
 Use the :mc-cmd:`mc version enable` command to enable versioning as necessary.

+If you exclude a prefix or folder from versioning within the source bucket, MinIO cannot replicate objects within that folder or prefix.

 .. end-replication-requires-versioning

 .. start-replication-requires-object-locking